Skip to content

 Loans to Participators

-If a loan is made to a participator of a company, the company must pay corporation tax on the amount of the loan at the higher dividend rate, which is currently 33.75%.
-In addition, the company must pay Her Majesty’s Revenue and Customs (HMRC) within nine months and one day from the end of the accounting period that the company issued the loan.
+If a loan is made to a participator of a company, the company must pay corporation tax on the amount of the loan.
+In addition, the company must pay Her Majesty’s Revenue and Customs (HMRC) within nine months and one day from the end of the accounting period which the company issued the loan.

 Distributions